 - Take advantage of, or hedge your bets against, seasonality.

-- Monitor consumer behaviour patterns to develop new products or update existing ones; identify new markets.
+- Monitor consumer behavior patterns to develop new products or update existing ones; identify new markets.

 3. Prioritize Value